nyanmark/nea/README.md

   <img src="https://nyanmark.github.io/nea/img/firefox_93QkFQjQRs.jpg" width="550">
 </p>

 The admin page for image gallery.
-The ID's are not in order as you can delete images from the gallery when you want and you can add images to the gallery.
-Additionally you can edit images in the gallery and the variables in the python Flask code will adjust the HTML code to scale up or down for more or less images.
+The IDs are not in order as you can delete images from the gallery when you want, and you can add images to the gallery.
+Additionally, you can edit images in the gallery, and the variables in the python Flask code will adjust the HTML code to scale up or down for more or less images.
 Currently there is an issue due to the Home Page and the Gallery Main image being loaded from an array rather than a database causing the image not to always update.
 Therefore I plan to alter this code to use a text file or another database in the future.

 <p align="center">
   <img src="https://nyanmark.github.io/nea/img/firefox_ahHeW9Nuuk.png" width="550">